zliu222/HW1/README.md

 -   Email address (ideally, the one that matches up with your CUNYfirst one)
 -   (Optional; not mandatory) your preferred pronouns, or blank

+Note that if you leave the preferred pronouns column blank, you should end the line with a tab (`\t`) character, so that there are 3 columns on all lines.

 Your assignment is to add a row to this file with your information by issuing a pull request using the fork-and-pull model.
 Your pull request should otherwise preserve the integrity of the roster; i.e., it should not delete other students'